 Benefits for the Organization

-The benefits of expansion are mutual, for both the learner and the organization.
-Providing multiple services allows organizations to cast a wider net within their communities by treating more clients with different diagnoses.
-In return, organizations will see a significant increase in their revenue stream.
 Quality of care increases when multiple providers collaborate on common goals to meet the multiple needs of the learner.
-Working hand in hand allows multi-disciplinary providers to hold one another accountable for efficacy of intervention.
+Working hand in hand allows multidisciplinary providers to hold one another accountable for the efficacy of intervention.
 When therapists have the opportunity to observe each other's practices, they can learn how the learner functions in different environments and what other providers are doing to support that individual.
 Further, they may be given the chance to provide co-treatment.
 For example, if a client presents with behavioral barriers preventing progress in one service, behavioral providers can support with behaviors while the other provider renders their own specialty service.
 This can ensure that all sessions are safe and productive.

 multi-disciplinary-centralreach

-Learn more about co-treatment sessions, check out An Intro into Multidisciplinary Co-Treats.
+Learn more about co-treatment sessions, check out An Intro into Multidisciplinary Co-Treats

 Considerations and Administrative Logistics